License Suspension / Probation For Nurses ~ Texas Board of Nursing (BON)

 The board of nursing typically sets the length of probation for nurses at a minimum of two years.

-If you feel that you’re at risk for getting your license suspended by the nursing board, please contact us immediately.
+If you feel that you are at risk for getting your license suspended by the nursing board, contact us immediately.
 We can assist you through the entire license defense process, and help negotiate the terms of your discipline settlement – including the conditions of your probation.

-If you have questions about license suspension or probation, or if you would like to schedule a free legal consultation, please call (503) 232-9280, or e-mail firstname.lastname@example.org.
+If you have questions about license suspension or probation, or if you would like to schedule a free legal consultation, please call (512) 829-5619, or e-mail firstname.lastname@example.org.
+Note that the free consultation is ONLY for professional licensing matters.